 Baking tips and step by step to make this wonderful Raspberry Buttermilk Cake recipe

-Raspberries are a very soft and delicate fruit, thus not with a long shelf life.
+Raspberries are a very soft and delicate fruit and, thus, do not have a long shelf life.

-- Gently wash the raspberry and let them drip out as much as the water on a colander, and then place them in a paper towel to dry them gently.
+- Gently wash the fresh raspberries and let them drip out as much as the water on a colander, and then place them in a paper towel to dry them gently.
 They are tender and bruise easily.

 - Always rely on the toothpick test.
 My baking timing is based on an old oven.